quko-tech/quko-tech.github.io/content/english/service.md

     # feature item loop
     - icon : fas fa-lightbulb #https://fontawesome.com/v5.15/icons
       name : We never stop
-      content : "At Quko we are constantly evolving and introducing new ideas and updates to our products."
+      content : "At QUKO we are constantly evolving and introducing new ideas and updates to our products."

     - icon : fas fa-microscope #https://fontawesome.com/v5.15/icons
-      name : At the vanguard
+      name : State of the art
       content : "We research and make use of novel techniques to bring the most innovative solutions within everyone's reach."